The Joshua Treenial 2017: Event Horizon

 More Desert Art

 Okay, not to be completely overshadowed by Desert X—which takes place in Coachella Valley, the Low Desert—the Joshua Treenial will be returning to the High Desert for its second iteration with “Event Horizon” from March 31–April 2, 2017.
 Two dozen artists will be presenting installation, performance, sculpture, photography, and other artwork around BoxoHOUSE, a residency founded by Bernard Leibov in Joshua Tree, and nearby locations.
 Leibov did the curating along with K. J. Baysa, and they’re included artists who live in the area, as well as other parts of the U. S. and abroad.
-(A criticism of Desert X has been that there is only one artist on their list who lives in the desert, Phillip K. Smith.)
+(A criticism of Desert X has been that there are only a handful of artist on their list who live in the desert—Jennifer Bolande, Armando Lerma and Phillip K. Smith.)

 The artists are working with environmental concerns.
 “They are all within the duality of Event Horizon—rushing toward some point of no return/the possibility of something wonderful over the horizon,” he says.
 “Most of the work references the desert directly, with several taking the night sky into account as a key element of the desert.”